asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 #### Shu

-Teams start out in Shu by following the Scrum Guide and agile coaches' advice like a recipes or formulas.
+Teams start out in Shu by following the Scrum Guide and agile consultants' advice like a recipes or formulas.
 They don't understand the value of what they are doing yet but they are optimistically following along the best they can.

 #### Ha